IND Safety Reports

 - Informing participants

-- If your protocol is overseen by a non-NIH IRB, you do not need to submit the IND safety report via RNI per NIH Policy 801, unless the report relates to an event that occurred at an NIH site, or directly impacts the NIH site.
+If your protocol is overseen by a non-NIH IRB, you do not need to submit IND safety reports to the NIH IRB unless the report relates to an event that occurred at an NIH site or otherwise directly affects the NIH site.

 Key Takeaway

-When NIH is the Reviewing IRB, all IND safety reports received from a sponsor must be submitted to the IRB within 7 calendar days via RNI submission.
+When NIH is the reviewing IRB, investigators must submit all IND safety reports received from a sponsor to the IRB within 7 calendar days via an RNI submission, unless an exception described above applies.

-Investigators remain responsible for reviewing each report, determining its impact on their study, and taking appropriate action to protect participants.
+Investigators remain responsible for reviewing each report, determining its impact on their study, and taking any actions necessary to protect participants and maintain compliance with IRB requirements.